Reincarnation: Islam

 Most Islamic schools of thought reject any idea of reincarnation of living beings.
 It teaches a linear concept of life, wherein a human being has only one life and upon death he or she is judged by God, then rewarded in heaven or punished in hell.
 Islam teaches final resurrection and Judgement Day, but there is no prospect for the reincarnation of a human being into a different body or being.
 During the early history of Islam, some of the Caliphs persecuted all reincarnation-believing people, such as Manichaeism, to the point of extinction in Mesopotamia and Persia (modern day Iraq and Iran).
 However, some Muslim minority sects such as those found among Sufis, and some Muslims in South Asia and Indonesia have retained their pre-Islamic Hindu and Buddhist beliefs in reincarnation.
 For instance, historically, South Asian Isma'ilis performed chantas yearly, one of which is for seeking forgiveness of sins committed in past lives.

 Ghulat sects

 The idea of reincarnation is accepted by a few heterodox sects, particularly of the Ghulat.
 Alawites hold that they were originally stars or divine lights that were cast out of heaven through disobedience and must undergo repeated reincarnation (or metempsychosis) before returning to heaven.
-They can be reincarnated as Christians or others through sin and as animals if they become infidels.
+They can be reincarnated as Christians or others through sin and as animals, plants, and inanimate objects if they become infidels.